My husband is one of them.

 Comic-con is BIG business!

 San Diego’s Comic-con attracts approximately 130,000 people from around the world and generates millions of dollars in revenue.
-Our local Comic-con may not generate millions, but it is definitely generating many thousands of dollars in profit.
-There were many successful vendors selling their unique wares.
+Our local Comic-con may not generate millions, but it is definitely turning an excellent profit.
+There were tons of successful vendors selling their unique wares.
 (You can buy adult-sized super-hero shields!)
 These events are well attended with entrance lines that span city blocks.
 Everything from art to earrings and t-shirts are being sold in addition to the prized comic books.

 It was so fun seeing people run up to my husband to take a picture with him.
 I was surprised by how many people were familiar with his character, Gemini, who is half Batman/half Joker!